AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

-# Lab 02: Analyze images in the Microsoft Foundry portal
+# Lab 03: Analyze images in the Microsoft Foundry portal

 ## Lab overview

 **Azure AI Vision** includes numerous capabilities for understanding image content and context and extracting information from images.
-In this exercise, you will use Azure AI Vision in Microsoft Foundry portal, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.
+In this exercise, you will use Azure AI Vision in the Microsoft Foundry portal, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.

-Suppose the fictitious retailer *Northwind Traders* has decided to implement a "smart store", in which AI services monitor the store to identify customers requiring assistance, and direct employees to help them.
+Suppose the fictitious retailer *Northwind Traders* has decided to implement a "smart store", in which AI services monitor the store to identify customers requiring assistance and direct employees to help them.
 By using Azure AI Vision, images taken by cameras throughout the store can be analyzed to provide meaningful descriptions of what they depict.

 ## Lab Objectives